lrgresearch/gpaw-tools/installation.md

 You do not need to install X server on your Windows to use with WSLg.

+### Running on Linux machines
+Instead of using a Windows system as a host, you can use Linux system to do your calculations.
+It is rather simple and it will give you more performance.

-### Installation on an independent Linux system
+#### Installation on an independent Linux system
-You just need to update and upgrade, before continuing:
+After [installing Ubuntu on your PC](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), you just need to update and upgrade, before continuing:

     sudo apt update
     sudo apt upgrade

-### Installation on a Virtual Machine Linux system
+#### Installation on a Virtual Machine Linux system
-After [installing your Linux system inside Windows or other Linux using a virtualization software like VirtualBox](https://itsfoss.com/install-linux-in-virtualbox/).You just need to update and upgrade, before continuing:
+After [installing your Linux system inside Windows or other Linux using a virtualization software like VirtualBox](https://itsfoss.com/install-linux-in-virtualbox/), you just need to update and upgrade, before continuing:

     sudo apt update
     sudo apt upgrade

-## Installation of ASE and GPAW
+## 2. Installation of ASE and GPAW
 After preparing your Linux system, you must have `ase` and `gpaw` codes on your computer.
 You can find more information about installation of [ASE](https://wiki.fysik.dtu.dk/ase/install.html) and [GPAW](https://wiki.fysik.dtu.dk/gpaw/install.html) from their related sites.

 You need Tk library for GUI, unzip for file unzipping and for further package installations, we need PIP installer